 The festive season is upon us, meaning many of us will be indulging in a drink or two at office parties or family gatherings.
 But a new study suggests it might be worth steering clear of white wine; it could raise the risk of melanoma.

 Eunyoung Cho, an associate professor of dermatology and epidemiology at Brown University’s Warren Alpert Medical School in Providence, RI, and colleagues recently published their findings in the journal Cancer Epidemiology, Biomarkers & Prevention.

 While melanoma is significantly less common than other skin cancers – such as basal cell carcinoma – it is much more deadly.
-According to the American Cancer Society, more than 10,000 people in the United States will die from melanoma in 2016.
+According to the American Cancer Society, more than

 Exposure to ultraviolet (UV) radiation from the sun or tanning beds and lamps is a primary risk factor for melanoma.
 Other risk factors include a family history of the disease, having fair skin, freckles, light hair, lots of moles, and having a weakened immune system.

 Now, Cho and team suggest alcohol – particularly white wine – should be added to the list.

 For their study, Cho and colleagues analyzed the data of three large studies – including a total of 210,252 adults – to see if there might be a link between alcohol intake and risk of melanoma.

 - This year, around